skaulana/everest/README.md

-# everest
+# Everest codebase for MEST-Vodafone Hackathon
-Everest codebase for MEST-Vodafone Hackathon
+Everest is a mobile-first HTML5 app that streamlines the delivery of key NHIS information to subscribers.